futugyou/TeslaProject/README.md

 This repository is for implementing some functionalities related to Tesla.
 Updates will be made based on mood.

+Currently, only Web and Tesla.Sdk projects have content, and the others are empty projects

 ## doc

 1. [overview](./doc/01.architecture.md)